nohat/dimming/docs/current-state/workarounds.md

 # Current Workarounds for Light Control Limitations

-This document provides a comprehensive catalog of workarounds currently used in the Home Assistant ecosystem to implement move/stop functionality, continuous dimming, and hold-to-release light control.
+This document provides a comprehensive catalog of workarounds currently used in the Home Assistant ecosystem to implement move/stop functionality, continuous dimming, and hold-to-release light control
+.
 These solutions demonstrate both the ingenuity of the community and the significant complexity users must navigate to achieve basic dimming functionality.

 ## Table of Contents